 This technology operates without complex mechanical components such as cams, valves mechanisms and the other various precision components necessary to operate them.

 The absence of these mechanical components eliminates a large number of moving parts, thereby considerably reducing the costs and maintenance requirements, whilst significantly increasing reliability and retaining the simplicity of the 2- cycle engine.

 With this novel cycle engine technology, combined with the enormous benefits together with their appealing simplicity, a new generation of light weight high performance power plants can be achieved.
 Which until now would have been almost impossible.

-The use of combined cycle pistons, for charge transfer and combustion, allows the key advantages of two and four-cycle engines to be combined, with the elimination of disadvantages inherent in each of these engine types.
+The use of combined cycle pistons, for charge transfer and combustion, allows the key advantages of 2- and 4-cycle engines to be combined, with the elimination of disadvantages inherent in each of these engine types.

 Using a combined cycle piston in we are able to completely separate the scavenging from the crankcase.

-Isolation of the fresh charge from the crankcase is made possible by the provision of normal four-cycle engine compression and oil control rings on the larger diameter part of the piston.
+Isolation of the fresh charge from the crankcase is made possible by the provision of normal 4-cycle engine compression and oil control rings on the larger diameter part of the piston.

 Gearbox & Accessory Drive